wilfredojsr/nestjs/2_Creating_Rest_API_application/Readme.md

 3.- Create a Service

-4.- User your Service within your Controller
+4.- Use your Service within your Controller

 5.- Using DOTs is a best practice